 A variety of color schemes can be used when creating heatmaps, including grayscale and rainbow.
 Rainbow-schemed maps are often preferred, though, since humans can perceive more shades of color than they can of gray (though there are drawbacks).

 Generally speaking, warmer colors—reds and oranges—represent “more used” or “more popular” sections, while cooler colors—blues and purples—represent less frequently used sections of your map.

 Each heatmap works differently, though.
 For example, click maps typically use different shades of one color: the darker the color the more that area is clicked.

 What does a heatmap show?

 Heatmaps are visual representations of user reactions on various pages on your website, providing visual context for easy analysis.
-They help you gather visitor behavior insights, which you can then use to customize your website to better meet visitors’ expectations—increasing conversions, reducing bounce rates, or boosting sales, among other goals.
+They help you gather visitor behavior insights, which you can then use to customize your website to better meet visitors’ expectations—improving conversion funnels, increasing conversion rates, reducing bounce rates, or boosting sales, among other goals.

 In other words, heatmaps are an easy way to contextualize aggregate user trends for any given web page.